Alfred & Nora Braganza

 Alfred Braganza also the authored two books in Portuguese, Hosanas a Terra Mae India & Concao da Alma, and The Discovery of Goa.

 Mr Braganza passed away on January 7, 2018, following an illustrious life.
 The G.O.A. appreciates his dedication as a founding member & past president, as well as the founding sponsor of the SAT award for high school students, for the last 19 years.
 His wife Nora Braganza is continuing his work of honoring high scoring students with SAT awards.

-Tony Azavedo, C.P.A. is well known in Goan circles both in Los Angeles and Orange counties.
+Mr. Tony Azavedo, C.P.A. is well known in Goan circles both in Los Angeles and Orange counties.
 Nobody can say, who is that tall guy with a perennial smile lighting up his face.
 After his initial training back in Tabora, Tanzania, he landed as an accountant to the vast sprawling Archdiocese of Los Angeles in 1969.
 Soon he learned what it takes to climb the ropes of the American corporate ladder: experience, experience, experience.
 Meanwhile, he took his C.P.A. exam which he passed with flying colors.
 Then he acquired higher experience in some well known C.P.A. firms: Deutsch, Linderman & Katz and Klaiman Accountancy Corporation, both from Beverly Hills, Thomas Mallo's in Inglewood, L.A., before he found a partner to open his office in Newport Beach.
 Soon he realized he could fly on his own wings.
 Tony set up his own CPA practice in Irvine in 1982, ever attracting customers.
 He has been the co-sponsor of the G.O.A.
 SAT Award for the last 15 years.